-In 2012 Thebarge was yet again able to improve the Terriers record.
-Thomas finished with a record of 7-10 (4-5 NAC).
+In 2012 Thebarge was yet again able to improve the Terriers record, finishing the season 7-10 (4-5 NAC).
 The squad scored 30 goals on 189.
 The seventh seeded Terriers fell in the Quarterfinals of the NAC tournament.Thomas picked up their first win of the season against Daniel Webster winning 3-0 in their inaugural game on the red turf field.
 The Terriers picked up two huge victories over rival Maine-Farmington, defeating them 2-1 at home in a conference matchup, then again 2-1 in double overtime in Farmington that did not count as a conference game.
 This marked the Terriers first victory over University of Maine at Farmington in program history.

 Thebarge was able to improve the Terriers record in 2011, as the team finished with a record of 6-12 (4-5 NAC) thanks to 36 goals on 248 shots.
 The season ended as the seventh ranked Terriers lost to New England College in the NAC quarterfinals.

-Thebarge, a native of Skowhegan, Maine graduated from Northeastern University in 2000 with a bachelor's in Mathematics and a minor in secondary education.
-While at Northeastern, she played field hockey and was a four year starter and participated in 4 NCAA Division I tournaments making it to the Final Four championship in both 1995 and 1996.
+Thebarge, a native of Skowhegan, Maine graduated from Northeastern University in 2000 with a bachelor's in Mathematics and a minor in Secondary Education.
+While at Northeastern, played field hockey and was a four year starter and participated in four NCAA Division I tournaments, making it to the Final Four championship in both 1995 and 1996.

 In December of 2009, Thebarge was inducted into the Maine Field Hockey Association's Hall of Fame.

 - Field Hockey NAC Quarterfinal Preview;...